LMNU/GettingCleaningData/Codebook.md

 # Codebook

-This is a codebook describing all the variables in the data set "data2.txt" produced by the R script "run_analysis.R" included in this repository for the course project of "Getting and Cleaning Data" on Coursera.com
+This is a codebook describing the variables and observations in the data set "data2.txt" produced by the R script "run_analysis.R" included in this repository for the course project of "Getting and Cleaning Data" on Coursera.com

 ## Original data
 The data are collected from accelerometers from the Samsung Galaxy S smartphone during an experiment with 30 volunteers.
 A full description is available [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The data can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).